JCSDA/jedi-docs/docs/developer/jedi_environment/charliecloud.rst

 These commands require root access.
 If you do not have root access, chances are good that the required software is already installed.

 The next step is to clone the Charliecloud repository on GitHub, build it, and install it into a directory of your choice.
-Here we build and install the code into user ubuntu's home directory:
+Here we build and install the code into the user's home directory:

 .. code:: bash